Bertrand31/WikipediaPipeline/README.md

 because it is removed altogether at compile time, and replaced by the underlying type: thus, we get the best of both worlds.
 Type safety at no runtime cost.

-## Running the app
+## Running the service

-The app takes the day and hours arguments as command-line arguments.
+The service takes the day and hours arguments as command-line arguments.
 If it is not given any arguments, it will use the current date and hour as a default argument, and substract 24 hours to it.